jerolimov/odc-sprint-status/README.md

 # Jira_status_script
-bash script for automatic fetching of JIRA status
+bash script for automatic fetching and posting of JIRA status

 ## Prerequisite
-- Must have jq installed for running the script from local.
+- Must have `jq` installed for running the script from local.
 - Must setup JIRA personal access token for querying private filters/boards.
 Follow steps below.
 - Must be able to JIRA REST API.
 - Must be able to GITHUB REST API.